klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction/transaction-type-support.md

 ## TxTypeValueTransfer

-TxTypeValueTransfer is used when a user wants to send tokens.
+TxTypeValueTransfer is used when a user wants to send KLAY.
-For more information, see [TxTypeValueTransfer](../../../../..//klaytn/design/transactions/basic#txtypevaluetransfer).
+For more information, see [TxTypeValueTransfer](../../../../../klaytn/design/transactions/basic#txtypevaluetransfer).

 **Parameters**
 | Name | Type | Description |